drensin/YTWatchLaterAI/README.md

 **Component Interactions:**

 1.  **Frontend (React on Firebase Hosting):**
-    *   Handles all user interface elements and interactions.
+    *   Handles all user interface elements and interactions, including a "Settings" page for AI model selection.
     *   Uses Firebase SDK for Google Sign-In.
     *   Communicates with Cloud Functions via HTTPS requests (sending Firebase ID tokens for authentication).
-    *   Establishes a WebSocket connection with the `gemini-chat-service` for real-time AI chat.
+    *   Establishes a WebSocket connection with the `gemini-chat-service` for real-time AI chat, passing the selected AI model ID.
 2.  **Firebase Authentication:**
     *   Manages user sign-up and sign-in using Google as an identity provider.
     *   Issues Firebase ID tokens used by the frontend to authenticate with backend Cloud Functions.
 3.  **Google Cloud Functions (Node.js):**
-    *   **`checkUserAuthorization`**: Verifies Firebase ID token, checks user email against an allow-list in Datastore, and reports initial YouTube link status.
+    *   **`checkUserAuthorization`**: Verifies Firebase ID token, checks user email against an allow-list in Datastore, reports initial YouTube link status, and fetches/returns a list of available AI models (e.g., Gemini models) from the Google Generative Language API via a direct HTTPS call.
     *   **`handleYouTubeAuth`**: The OAuth 2.0 redirect URI.
 Exchanges authorization code for YouTube API tokens and stores them securely in Datastore, keyed by Firebase UID.
     *   **`listUserPlaylists`**: Uses stored OAuth tokens to fetch the user's playlists from the YouTube Data API.
     *   **`getWatchLaterPlaylist`**: Fetches items for a specific playlist, retrieves detailed video metadata from YouTube Data API, and synchronizes this data with Cloud Datastore.
 Manages video-playlist associations.
 4.  **Google Cloud Run (`gemini-chat-service` - Node.js, WebSocket):**
     *   Hosts the WebSocket server for AI chat.
-    *   On `INIT_CHAT`, fetches relevant video data from Datastore to build context for the Gemini model.
+    *   On `INIT_CHAT`, receives the `selectedModelId` from the client, fetches relevant video data from Datastore to build context, and initializes a chat session with the specified Gemini model.
-    *   Forwards user queries and context to the Google Gemini API.
+    *   Forwards user queries and context to the Google Gemini API using the selected model.
     *   Streams Gemini's "thinking" process and final JSON-formatted video suggestions back to the frontend.
 5.  **Google Cloud Datastore (NoSQL Database):**
     *   `Tokens`: Securely stores users' YouTube OAuth access and refresh tokens.